natassaf/ID2223-final-project/docs/index.md

 ## Trend Analysis
-Here we have the trend analysis for the open values of Solana (actual and predictions), Bitcoin and Fear and Greed index.
+Here we have a comparison between the open values of Solana (actual and predictions) and Bitcoin.
 ![Trend_analysis](./assets/img/trend_analisis.png)